Traffic reports

 The URL Responses report delivers HTTP response data by URL.

-HTTP URL data is stored only for URLs with at least 50 hits per day.
+HTTP URL data is stored only for URLs with at least 50 hits per day for either edge hits or origin hits.
 This means that URLs with less than 50 hits per day are excluded from single day reports and reports that span multiple days will under-report the traffic for some URLs.
 The 50 hit requirement is in place to prevent customers with a large number of distinct URLs with few hits from overwhelming the reporting systems.
 This requirement has an impact on data returned by report.
 This explains why you may observe differences between URL responses and URL traffic reports.

 Filters